Our Signature Project

-The Junior League of Albany, Georgia, Inc., also offers grants for innovative teachers!
+The Junior League of Albany, Ga offers grants for innovative teachers!

-The 2019-2020 program provided 10 grants to individual teachers in Dougherty County, Lee County, and independent schools in the city of Albany.
+The 2022-2023 program will provide grants to individual teachers in Dougherty County, Lee County, and independent schools in the city of Albany.

-These funds were awarded for proposals that offered innovative ideas in supplementing the classroom curriculum with the following criteria:
+These funds will be awarded for proposals that offer innovative ideas in supplementing the classroom curriculum with the following criteria:

 creativity and innovation